nycjv321/consul/README.md

 # consul-client
 ## About
 A barebones consul client/lib/sdk for consul.
-Currently this lib only supports a few operations on Consul K/V. More are planned and PRs are welcomed!
+Currently, this lib only supports a few operations on Consul K/V. More are planned and PRs are welcomed!

 ## Why?
 1) Wanted a dead simple API.